renderorange/acnh-data-tools/README.md

 # acnh-data-tools

-Tools for downloading, parsing, exporting, and importing data from the ~~official~~ Data Spreadsheet for Animal Crossing New Horizons.
+Tools for downloading, parsing, exporting, and importing data from the ~~official~~ authoritative Data Spreadsheet for Animal Crossing New Horizons.

 The latest serialized data in json is available for download at: https://dev.adventurehound.io/renderorange/acnh-data-tools/raw/branch/master/data/json/data.json